nsFilter tries to provide a one-stop shop for

 filter based on available annotation data.
 The annotation

-package is determined by calling annotation(eset)
+package is determined by calling annotation(eset).

-Variance Based Filtering The var.filter
+Variance Based Filtering The var.filter,

-and varByQuantile
+var.func, var.cutoff and varByQuantile arguments

 control numerical cutoff-based filtering.

-Probes for which var.func
+Probes for which var.func returns NA are

 removed.

-, which we here define as
+The default var.func is IQR, which we here define as

-rowQ(eset, ceiling(0.75 * ncol(eset))) - rowQ(eset, floor(0.25 * ncol(eset)))
+rowQ(eset, ceiling(0.75 * ncol(eset))) - rowQ(eset, floor(0.25 * ncol(eset)));

 this choice is motivated by the observation that unexpressed genes are